miles-o/Maccas_roster/README.md

 # Read me
-This takes your roster from myjob, converts it to a csv, then takes you to google calender to import with only a few clicks If there are any problems add an issue to the issue section or if you know me just tell me and I'll sort it out :)
+This takes your roster from myjob, converts it to a csv, then takes you to google calender to import with only a few clicks \n
+If there are any problems add an issue to the issue section or if you know me just tell me and I'll sort it out :)

 ## Setup